 - Is the tree considered an invasive species (i.e., poplars and willows) that could develop large tree roots and cause serious damage to sewer pipes and other underground utilities?

-- Will the tree be planted too close to sidewalks or driveways whose roots will cause pavement to “heave” as they mature?
-Repairs to concrete is expensive and is a trip hazard for pedestrians.
+- Will the tree be planted too close to sidewalks or driveways whose roots will cause the pavement to “heave” as they mature?
+Repairs to concrete are expensive and are a trip hazard for pedestrians.